-Funded by WWE in honor of Connor’s Cure
+Funded in partnership with WWE in honor of Connor’s Cure